beberlei/WhitewashingZFMvcCompatBundle/README.markdown

 This can easily create clashes if you want to use a blog bundle built for Symfony in the future, but using this semantics you don't need to fix all your "_redirect", "_forward" and redirector helper calls.
 If you do want to use a another bundle name then make sure that whenever you specify $module in the Zend API you need that to be $module .
 "Bundle".

-2. Move all controllers into the $BundleRoot."/Controller/" directory and namespace the classes according to PR-0. src/Appliction/BlogBundle/Controller/PostController.php should become:
+2. Move all controllers into the $BundleRoot."/Controller/" directory and namespace the classes according to PSR-0. src/Appliction/BlogBundle/Controller/PostController.php should become:

     namespace Application\BlogBundle\Controller;
+    use Whitewashing\Zend\Mvc1CompatBundle\Controller\ZendController;

-    class PostController
+    class PostController extends ZendController
     {
     }